davetang/learning_bam_file/README.md

 We can use this with `awk` to calculate:

-The number of mapped reads.
+The number of mapped reads by summing the third column.

 ``` bash
 samtools idxstats eg/ERR188273_chrX.bam  | awk '{s+=$3} END {print s}'